 For those of you who haven’t made the leap to Tulsa apartments yet, what are you waiting for?!
-We have some suggestions for great pet friendly apartments / Tulsa apartments that you can live in alone, with roommates, with family, and of course…with pets!
+We have some suggestions for great pet friendly apartments that you can live in alone, with roommates, with family, and of course…with pets!

 Tips for Living With Roommates:

-You’ll quickly learn that living with roommates doesn’t have to be all drama and arguments even if you aren’t friends before you start living together.
+You’ll quickly learn that living with roommates doesn’t have to be all drama and arguments.
 It is possible to have a great relationship with your roommate or roommates even if they’re strangers!

 Communication is key in all relationships and that is no different when it comes to living with roommates.
 No one is a mind reader.
 If you need them to understand something about what you want or what you feel you will have to express that.

 Communication doesn’t have to be in person if that’s not how you communicate best.
 Figure out the best way to communicate and then do it!
-Letters, text messages, emails, over the phone, in person, a combo of the lot.
-Either way you’ll need to open those lines of communication and keep them that way if you want a solid foundation upon which to build.
+Letters, text messages, emails, over the phone, or in person!
+Either way you’ll need open lines of communication for a healthy environment.

-You’ll need to set them up and then stick to them if you want them to be successful.
-If something is going to make you uncomfortable or unhappy you need to set a boundary about it so that you don’t start feeling miserable in your own home!
+You’ll need to set boundaries and then stick to them if you want them to be successful.
+If something is going to make you uncomfortable or unhappy you need to set a boundary so that you don’t start feeling miserable in your own home!

 Being considerate goes a long way in relationships of any kind and especially when living with someone!
-It can be as easy as factoring them into your dinner plans if you like similar foods or wearing headphones when you listen to movies, music, or shows on your computer or phone, to giving them personal space or not making decisions about the house as a whole without their input.
+It can be as easy as factoring them into your dinner plans if you like similar foods, wearing headphones when you listen to movies, music, or shows.
+Or giving them personal space and being sure to not make decisions about the house as a whole without their input.

-It can be tricky at first because going from making all your own decisions to making decisions as a group is a transition but being considerate of how a decision will make them feel is a top tip for being a great roommate.
+It can be tricky at first if you are used to living alone, but being considerate of how a decision will make them feel is a top tip for being a great roommate.

 Exchange Emergency Information

-You don’t have to be best friends with your roommate in order for them to be an important part of your life.
 Exchange emergency information and discuss what you will do / like to have done if there is an emergency.
-Sometimes your roommate will be the closest person in proximity to you if you are living in a new city without family / friends / etc and it makes sense for them to be a person you contact in an emergency.
+Sometimes your roommate will be the closest person in proximity to you if you are living in a new city without family or friends.

 Learn Each Others Schedules